 A limited number of academically exceptional students are accepted into the Hood College Honors Program.
 Combining classroom instruction and co-curricular activities, the Honors Program offers a challenging academic experience and encourages both independent and collaborative learning.
 The program requirements are discussed in Majors and Courses of Study.

-Hood College is an associate member of The Public Leadership Education Network.
+Hood College encourages our female students to participate in the Public Leadership Education Network.
 PLEN offers exciting programs that allow Hood students to gain firsthand experience shaping public policy in communities, the nation and the world.
 Students who enroll in PLEN’s Women and Public Policy Internship Program learn about policy, research or social advocacy by working alongside women leaders in the Congress, courts, executive agencies and nongovernmental advocacy groups.
 Students may earn from 3 to 15 Hood College credits for participation in PLEN’s internship programs.
 Those who wish to complete a PLEN internship must also meet Hood’s requirements for internship eligibility.
 PLEN also offers three-day to three-week seminars on topics such as Women and Congress; Women in Science and Technology; Women and International Policy; and Women, Law and Public Policy.

 For more information about any of PLEN’s programs, contact the Career Center.